ralex1975/USBGuard/README.md

 ### Overview

 Personal computer USB port management, not intended for scale.
 The approach is a little different on every platform.
+Goals for each implementation are to provide options for (check boxes indicate progress):

+1. Disabling all USB ports on your machine
+  - [x] Windows
+  - [ ] Linux
+2. Re-Enabling all USB ports on your machine
+  - [x] Windows
+  - [ ] Linux
+3. Whitelisting only certain USB devices to work via Plug-n-play
+  - [ ] Windows
+  - [ ] Linux

 ### Windows